namaki-mono/BeatSaber-VolumeMixer/README.md

 ## Configuration
 Edit `Beat Saber\UserData\VolumeMixer.json` (this file will be created automatically when the game is launched with this mod installed)

+There is no in-game settings page at the moment.
+This may be added in the future

 ### Configuration Options
 - `Enabled` - Toggles the mod on or off
 - `ShowHandle` - Allows the user to move the volume mixer UI